 Safeguards of the Privacy of Your Information

-All client files are stored in a locked and secure area when not in use by our clinical staff.
+All digital and hardcopies of client files are stored in a locked and secure manner when not in use by our clinical staff.
 Client files and information are shredded and destroyed 10 years after the date of your last contact with us or, in the case of child clients, 10 years after the date of the child’s 18th birthday.
 These durations are mandated by The College of Psychologists of Ontario.

 Under current law, you will be notified of any known breaches of your personal information outside of the situations already noted.